calebbiggers/Marinthalis-Backup/Campaign Planning/Averra on the Brink of Change/Session 2.md

 	- Once per long rest, if you hit 0 hp, you may instead drop to 1 hp
 	- Adv on saving throws against being charmed or frightened by plants
 	- Disadvantage on any checks to be restrained against plants
 	- Every dawn wisdom saving throw.
-On a failure, you begin to hallucinate for the day
-- Initiated into the Verdant Hand
+On a failure, you begin to hallucinate for the day- Initiated into the Verdant Hand
 	- Goal of the verdant hand is to locate the heartwood abyss.
 The location for the heartwood
 	- Goal is to release the heartwood